noopur0210/REST-API/README.md

 A simple RESTful API with CRUD implementations to help a user add data and access it.
 Contains a Login/Signup page to allow only registered users to access the database.

+## Technologies Used

+-> NodeJs and Express for the server.

+-> MySQL and Apache for the database server.

+-> EJS for rendering webpages.

+-> HTML, CSS, Bootstrap, JavaScript for styling and creating the frontend.

 ## Installation

 Install [NodeJS](https://nodejs.org/en/download/) to be able to access the API.